Healthy Homes Assessment Brooklyn

 Draught Stopping Brooklyn

-If you can feel external air coming in or a clear draught out of a hole or gap or crack, then it is probably a gap or crack that needs sealing in some way.
-Cracks and gaps that are large should be stopped permanently.
-Any gaps greater than 3mm that let air in or out within your house require sealing.
-For instance, if an open fireplace is not in use, it could cause draughts, and must be sealed off.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as much as possible.
+If you are able to feel external air flowing in or an unobstructed draught coming from a gap or hole, then it’s probably a gap or hole that requirements sealing in any way.
+Large gaps and cracks should be stopped permanently.
+Gaps greater than 3mm that let air in or out of the home need the sealing.
+For example, if the open fireplace isn’t in use it can create draughts.
+This should be blocked from.
+Property managers and landlords are responsible for making sure that these draughts are stopped as far as possible.

-You don’t need to block off gaps or holes which are part of the building.
-For instance, small gaps around doors and windows could be required to allow movement of the structure when the house warms and cools to allow them to be closed and opened rather than securing.
-We will test every window and door during an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow for movement within the structure when the home warms and cools so that they are able to be closed and opened instead of instead of being stuck.
+We will check all doors and windows during our Healthy Homes assessment of your rental property.

 Find the complete specifications to the Healthy Homes draught stopping requirements.